-Students should know: Online and Media their rights, responsibilities and opportunities online, including that the same expectations of behaviour apply online and offline. about online risks, including that any material someone provides to another has the potential to be shared online and the difficulty of removing potentially compromising material placed online. not to provide material to others that they would not want shared further and not to share personal material which is sent to them. what to do and where to get support to report material or manage issues online. the impact of viewing harmful content. that specifically sexually explicit material often presents a distorted picture of sexual behaviours, can damage the way people see themselves in relation to others and negatively affect how they behave towards sexual partners. that sharing and viewing indecent images of children (including those created by children) is against the law. how information and data is generated, collected, shared and used online.
-Being safe the concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment and domestic abuse and how these can affect current and future relationships. how people can actively communicate and recognise consent from others, including sexual consent, and how and when consent can be withdrawn (on and offline).
-Intimate and sexual relationships, including sexual health how to recognise the characteristics and positive aspects of healthy one-to-one intimate relationships, which include mutual respect, consent, loyalty, trust, shared interests and outlook, sex and friendship. that all aspects of health can be affected by choices they make in sex and relationships, positively or negatively, e.g. physical, emotional, mental, sexual and reproductive health and wellbeing. the facts about reproductive health, including fertility and the potential impact of lifestyle on fertility for men and women. that there are a range of strategies for identifying and managing sexual pressure, including understanding peer pressure, resisting pressure and not pressurising others. that they have a choice to delay sex or to enjoy intimacy without sex. the facts about the full range of contraceptive choices and options available. the facts around pregnancy including miscarriage. that there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help). how the different sexually transmitted infections (STIs), including HIV/AIDs, are transmitted, how risk can be reduced through safer sex (including through condom use) and the importance of and facts about testing.
+Online and Media Students should know: Their rights, responsibilities, and opportunities online, including that the same expectations of behaviour apply online and offline.
+About online risks, including that any material someone provides to another has the potential to be shared online and the difficulty of removing potentially compromising material placed online.
+Not to provide material to others that they would not want shared further and not to share personal material which is sent to them.
+What to do and where to get support to report material or manage issues online.
+The impact of viewing harmful content.
+That specifically sexually explicit material often presents a distorted picture of sexual behaviours, can damage the way people see themselves in relation to others and negatively affect how they behave towards sexual partners.
+That sharing and viewing indecent images of children (including those created by children) is against the law.
+How information and data is generated, collected, shared, and used online.
+Being safe Students should know: The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, and domestic abuse and how these can affect current and future relationships.
+How people can actively communicate and recognise consent from others, including sexual consent, and how and when consent can be withdrawn (on and offline).
+Intimate and Students should know: Intimate and sexual relationships, including sexual health How to recognise the characteristics and positive aspects of healthy one-to-one intimate relationships, which include mutual respect, consent, loyalty, trust, shared interests and outlook, sex, and friendship.
+That all aspects of health can be affected by choices they make in sex and relationships, positively or negatively, e.g. physical, emotional, mental, sexual, and reproductive health and wellbeing.
+The facts about reproductive health, including fertility and the potential impact of lifestyle on fertility for men and women.
+That there are a range of strategies for identifying and managing sexual pressure, including understanding peer pressure, resisting pressure and not pressurising others.
+The facts about the full range of contraceptive choices and options available.
+The facts around pregnancy including miscarriage.
+That there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help).
+How the different sexually transmitted infections (STIs), including through condom use) and the importance of and facts about testing.
 The prevalence of some STIs, the impact they can have on those who contract them and key facts about treatment.

-- how the use of alcohol and drugs can lead to risky sexual behaviour. - how to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment.
+How the use of alcohol and drugs can lead to risky sexual behaviour.
+How to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment.